programmersRuleTheWorld/indeedBot/README.md

 # Due to personal reasons, this project has been abandoned by its original maintainer.
 I hope that someone else takes this and makes something great.
+You hereby have permission to modify this in any way, including using it to create a paid product however you may choose.
+I forfeit all rights to this software.
+I only ask that you credit me, Robbie Bertram, with the initial build if you do create something with it!
 Never, ever give up in life.
 God bless you. - Robbie :)

 # Welcome to indeedBot!